Ark Alexandra Academy

 Ark Alexandra, previously known as Hastings Grammar School, William Parker School, William Parker Sports College, and later as Ark William Parker is a secondary school in Hastings, East Sussex in the United Kingdom.
-It was the only male single-sex secondary school in East Sussex and is now a co-educational Academy spread over two sites after Ark Helenswood Academy merged with Ark William Parker on 1 September 2019.
+It was the only male single-sex secondary school in East Sussex.
+It is now a co-educational Academy spread over two sites following the merger of Ark Helenswood Academy and Ark William Parker on 1 September 2019.

 History

 In 1619 The Rev. William Parker, Rector of All Saints Church, Hastings died, leaving a will which said: